 Achieving World Class Cancer Outcomes: A Strategy For England 2015 – 2020

-A lung cancer screening programme, similar to that seen for breast cancer, could be introduced in England as early as 2017, according to a new report.
+A lung cancer screening programme, similar to breast cancer screening, could launch in England as early as 2017, according to a new report.

 The report noted that results from a number of lung cancer screening studies in high risk people (smokers and ex-smokers) are due in 2016.
 It went on to call for a screening programme to be implemented within 12 months if the studies find screening to be effective.